Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Gravitational waves from a thermal source

 After this observation-time average, the radiated energy is given by

-This expression is valid for any source; and in particular it is valid for any of the individual configuration the thermal ensemble.
-To determine the energy by the thermal system, we average over those configuration with the thermal weight.
-Assuming that the theory is space and time translation invariant, we express the emitted energy in therms of the correlator
+This expression is valid for any source; in particular, it is valid for any of the individual configurations of the thermal ensemble.
+To determine the energy emitted by the thermal system, we average over those configurations with the thermal weight.
+Assuming that the theory is space and time translation invariant, we express the emitted energy in terms of the correlator

 where the brackets represent the thermal average and $V$ is the volume of the system.
-After averaging over configurations and taking a time-derivative in equation~(\ref{eq:ETTgen}), the mean radiated energy per unit time becomes
+After averaging over all configurations and taking a time-derivative in Eq.~(\ref{eq:ETTgen}), the mean radiated energy per unit time becomes